My current research involves both ungulates and primates.

-I am the principal supervisor of PhD student Laura Juvany Canovas (project ERICA), co-supervise PhD student Anna Widén (project Beyond Moose), and Nora Sophie Pohl (oak management and ecology).
+I am the principal supervisor of PhD student Laura Juvany Canovas (project ERICA) and PhD student Lukas Graf (project Foodscape & Damage), and I co-supervise PhD student Anna Widén (project Beyond Moose) and Nora Sophie Pohl (oak management and ecology).
 I co-supervised Linda Petersson ("Promoting natural regeneration of oak by manipulating disturbance") and Robert Spitzer ("Trophic resource use and partitioning in multispecies ungulate communities") who both finished their PhDs in 2019.
 I also continuously supervise MSc students at the Southern Swedish Forest Research Centre.

 Peer-reviewed scientific publications in international journals